kate-v-stepanova/B250-data-analysis/README.md

 # B250-data-analysis
-This is a step-by-step tutorial for analysing the Ribosome-Profiling data.
+This is a step-by-step tutorial for analysing the Ribosome-Profiling (and other) data.

+## Data Preprocessing

 1. [Before you start](docs/0_before_you_start.md)